IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson002_Exercise005

 Write a code which will check either statement ¬(X ⋁ Y ⋁ Z) = ¬X ⋀ ¬Y ⋀ ¬Z is TRUE or FALSE.
 Number of predicates is randomly generated from 5 to 25, values of predicates are random.
 Check the statement 100 times and show how many time was spend

+Lesson003_Exercise001

+Set-up a list of numbers.
+Write a program which finds sum ODD of list's items

+Lesson003_Exercise002

+Write a program which finds production of pairs of items in a list.
+Pair is first and last items, second and penultimate  etc.

+Lesson003_Exercise003

+Set up a list of real numbers.
+Write a program which finds difference between max and min values of functional part of items

+Lesson003_Exercise004

+Write a program which converts decimal number to binary

+Lesson003_Exercise005

+Set-up an array of random INT numbers with size of m*n (taken from console) so that number of items must be even.
+Print a table.
+Mix items so that each item will take a new place for not more than m*n / 2 iterations